polkadot-developers/substrate-docs/content/md/en/docs/main-docs/fundamentals/accounts-addresses-keys.md

 Substrate enables you to use a single public key to derive multiple addresses so you can interact with multiple chains without creating separate public and private key pairs for each network.
 By default, the addresses associated with the public key for an account use the Substrate [**SS58 address format**](/reference/glossary/#ss58-address-format).
 This address format is based on [base-58 encoding](https://tools.ietf.org/id/draft-msporny-base58-01.html).
-TIn addition to allowing you to derive multiple addresses from the same public key, base-58 encoding has the following benefits:
+In addition to allowing you to derive multiple addresses from the same public key, base-58 encoding has the following benefits:

 - Encoded addresses consist of 58 alphanumeric characters.
 - The alphanumeric string omits characters—such as `0`, `O`, `I`, and `l`—that can be difficult to distinguish from each other in a string.
 - Network information—for example, a network-specific prefix—can be encoded in the address.
 - Input errors can be detected using a checksum to ensure the address is entered correctly.

-Because a single public key can be used to derive addresses for different Substrate chains, a single account can multiple chain-specific addresses.
+Because a single public key can be used to derive addresses for different Substrate chains, a single account can have multiple chain-specific addresses.
 For example, if you inspect the addresses for the `alice` account public key `0xd43593c715fdd31c61141abd04a99fd6822c8558854ccde39a5684e7a56da27d` depends on the chain-specific address type.

 | Chain address type | Address |